-more new businesses and bigger growth of existing businesses than incentives to recruit businesses from outside the relevant market area do.
+than incentives to recruitment businesses from outside the relevant market area do.
 As a result, Greater Des Moines should:

-Commit to a regional economic development strategy.
-Competition to attract new firms - or the expansion and relocation of existing firms to specific jurisdictions within a region - can lead to inefficient policy decisions.
+• Commit to a regional economic development strategy.
+Competition to attract new firms- or the expansion and relocation of existing firms to specific jurisdictions within a region- can lead to inefficient policy choices.
 An example of counterproductive intraregional competition is when communities in the same region each offer property tax abatements or other financial incentives to induce companies to select their jurisdiction.
 Such intraregional competition between neighboring communities may lead to a reduction in communication and cooperation among communities.
 Despite this intraregional competition, the region as a whole still faces even greater competition from other regions, states, and countries, and this type of tax abatement war tends to lead to a zero-sum game or "race to the bottom" between players.
 Such outcomes ignore the regional nature of economies and can result in the shifting of jobs and other resources within the region rather than the creation of new jobs and growth of assets in the region.